DG-AIM/SonicClassifer/README.md

 # Classify an audio file
 result = classifier.classify('path/to/audiofile.mp3')
+# OR Classify a Midi file
+result = classifier.classify_midi('path/to/midifile.mid')

 # Print the classification result
 print(result)
 ```
-Replace `'path/to/audiofile.mp3'` with the actual path to your audio file.
+Replace `'path/to/audiofile.mp3'` or `'path/to/midifile.mid'` with the actual path to your audio file or the midi file.

-*More detailed examples and documentation will be provided upon the completion of the development phase.*
+*More examples and documentation will be provided upon the completion of the development phase.*